TU-Wien-dataLAB/aqueduct/README.md

     * Development of a `/metrics` endpoint for monitoring.
     * Implementation of model cooldown and retry logic.
     * Implementation of MCP tool calling endpoints.
+    * Implementation of daily usage quotas/limits for models.

 4. **(Optional) API Abstraction:**
     * Implementation of a stable API interface (e.g., OpenAI-compatible).